rootless-containers/rootlesskit/docs/network.md

 `--net=gvisor-tap-vsock` isolates the network namespace from the host and uses [gvisor-tap-vsock](https://github.com/containers/gvisor-tap-vsock) for providing usermode networking.

+> Note: When used together with the `gvisor-tap-vsock` port driver, port-forward throughput is currently slower than other drivers.
+The port driver is experimental.
+Ideas for improving throughput are being tracked here: https://github.com/rootless-containers/rootlesskit/issues/529

 Pros:
 * Possible to perform network-namespaced operations, e.g. creating iptables rules, running `tcpdump`
 * Supports ICMP Echo (`ping`) when `/proc/sys/net/ipv4/ping_group_range` is configured